Dear New Whippet Owner- getting your whippet puppy

 Posing in the harness

 All harnesses are not created equally and whippets have a unique body shape so do invest in a good one to avoid any skinny wriggle-outs.
 We love the Perfect fit harness , the Snootiful Hound No Escape Harness, and the Ruffwear Webmaster.
 These are all built to fit the unique hound shape.
 Whatever you go for, try and make it a two point harness.
-You may also want to consider a GPS tracker for peace of mind and to see how much exercise your dog is clocking up.
+You may also want to consider a GPS tracker too for peace of mind and to see how much exercise your dog is clocking up.

 Handsome in my harness